-This has to do with blackmail, extortion where people are basically trying to get goods, valuable, money, services and they're extorting another person.
-A lot of times you're going to see this with politicians, especially at the federal level.
-Anybody in the government being extorted, the feds will become involved.
+This has to do with blackmail, extortion where people are basically trying to get goods, valuables, money, and services and they're extorting another person.
+A lot of times, you're going to see this with politicians, especially at the federal level.
+If anybody in the government is being extorted, the feds will become involved.

 The feds only get involved in sophisticated cases — where you have a situation where somebody is a celebrity, or in some other circumstance — where it makes sense that the feds get involved in order to prosecute a person because they're using some sort of sophistication, bribery cases where extortion is involved or blackmail is involved, any type of an actor — I can see the federal government getting involved.

 Description of 18 U.S. Code § 873

-I've handled a lot of extortion cases over the last twenty-five years and if you're charged with an extortion-related offense and they're using the United States Code to charge you in Section 873 which has to do with blackmail and extortion, then what you're going to want to do obviously, is to get a seasoned federal criminal defense attorney to defend you in these cases.
+I've handled a lot of extortion cases over the last twenty-five years, and if you're charged with an extortion-related offense, and they're using the United States Code to charge you in Section 873, which has to do with blackmail and extortion, then what you're going to want to do obviously, is to get a seasoned federal criminal defense attorney to defend you in these cases.

-Then, the judge can put no bail on you and then you would not be able to get out and you would have to fight your case and be found not guilty before you can get our or receive some sort of a sentence that either covered all of your custody time or puts you in a position where you were able to avoid any type of custody time in the federal setting.
+Then, the judge can put no bail on you, and then you would not be able to get out, and you would have to fight your case and be found not guilty before you can get our or receive some sort of a sentence that either covered all of your custody time or puts you in a position where you were able to avoid any type of custody time in the federal setting.

 Developing a Defense Strategy

-So, if you’re charged with extortion, pick up the phone.
-Give me a call.
-We can talk about your criminal matter and we can decide whether it’s something that I can help you with and after your arraignment in a criminal case, then they’re going to put you in front of a judge and that judge will be your judge for the remainder of the case.
-It’s typically going to be one of the tenured federal judges who are tenured for life.
-In other words, they’re in a position where they’re going to be a judge for life.
-They’re going to sit on your case.
-You can’t get rid of them unless there’s some sort of challenge for cause.
-So, obviously you want to make sure that you have an attorney who is familiar with that judge, familiar with the courthouse your case is pending and has handled federal extortion cases — has the sophistication, has the knowledge base, knows how to fight the case if necessary, and obviously has the ability to negotiate if that’s what’s best in your federal criminal extortion matter.
+So, obviously, you want to make sure that you have an attorney who is familiar with that judge, familiar with the courthouse your case is pending, and has handled federal extortion cases — has the sophistication, has the knowledge base, knows how to fight the case if necessary, and obviously has the ability to negotiate if that's what's best in your federal criminal extortion matter.

 Are you facing charges of the federal offense of extortion?
-If so, you would definitely need an experienced and well seasoned federal criminal defense attorney to get on board with you.
+If so, you would definitely need an experienced and well-seasoned federal criminal defense attorney to get on board with you.
 Our federal criminal defense attorneys are equipped with the necessary experience, skill, and knowledge to effectively and competently represent you.

-Extortion (blackmail) is the gaining of property or money by threat of harm to person, property, or reputation or force.
-Displaying an immediate danger to the victim is not a necessary element to the charge of extortion but mere words of threat or use of force to gain property or money from another person suffice.
+Extortion (blackmail) is the gaining of property or money by threat of harm to a person, property, or reputation or force.
+Displaying an immediate danger to the victim is not a necessary element to the charge of extortion, but mere words of threat or use of force to gain property or money from another person suffice.